Last updated on June 3rd, 2021 at 05:00 pm

 The Council on Foreign Relations (CFR), an independent membership organization, think tank, and publisher, owns Foreign Affairs.
 The CFR is funded through sales of Foreign Affairs Magazine and donations and grants, which they fully disclose here.

 In review, Foreign Affairs covers political, economic, and social issues from around the world.
 Encyclopedia Britannica describes them as “one of the most prestigious periodicals of its kind in the world.”
 Many articles are long-form analyses with minimal use of loaded language: What a War With Iran Would Look Like.
 This story is properly sourced to credible outlets such as the BBC and Military Times.
 Editorially, Foreign Affairs does not favor President Trump’s foreign policy: American Foreign Policy Adrift.
 Further, they also tend to have right-leaning views regarding Globalization as well as free-market economics.
 In general, information is presented with balance and with minimal use of emotional language.

 Failed Fact Checks

 - None to date

 Overall, we rate Foreign Affairs Least Biased based on balanced story selection and minimal editorial bias.
-We also rate them High for factual reporting due to proper sourcing of information as well as having a clean fact check record.
-(D. Van Zandt 8/16/2016) Updated (6/23/2019)
+We also rate them High for factual reporting due to proper sourcing of information and having a clean fact check record.
+(D. Van Zandt 8/16/2016) Updated (6/23/2020)